marbaque/academia/readme.txt

 = Does this theme support any plugins? =

-academia includes support for Infinite Scroll in Jetpack.
+Academia includes support for Infinite Scroll in Jetpack.

+Includes support for Learnpress 4

 == Changelog ==

-= 1.0 - May 12 2015 =
+= 1.0 - Dec 16 2021 =
 * Initial release

 == Credits ==